surendra2016/KomootAppiumTest/README.md

 10. Download Apache Maven, setup maven environmental variables.
 11. Install testNG plug in for Eclipse from eclipse market store.
 12. Import the Appium project into eclipse.
     1. Clone the appium project from following git repository and import it into eclipse as a general project.
-With this, the project would be stored to hard drive. [https://github.com/surendra2016/KomootAppiumTest.git](https://github.com/surendra2016/KomootAppiumTest.git)
+With this, the project would be stored to hard drive. [https://github.com/surendra2016/KomootAppiumTest.git] (https://github.com/surendra2016/KomootAppiumTest.git)
     2. Import the project from hard drive as a Maven project into eclipse.

+***
+### Execute the test cases
+***

 13. Make sure Appium server is up and running..
 14. As of now, details of the app under test such as 'appPackage' and 'appActivity' names are already provided in the method setup() in the test project.
 14. Run the java file 'KomootTest.java' in eclipse as a TestNG test.